instedd/surveda/docs/dev-setup-local.md

 4. Navigate to <http://web.verboice.lvh.me> and authenticate using Guisso.

 5. You may create a Project, but I don't know whether this is required.
-Maybe Surveda creates one automatically, or doesn't need any.
+Maybe Surveda creates one automatically, or doesn't need any?

-   You'll need a project and a call flow if you want Verboice to answer calls;
+   You'll need a project and a call flow if you want Verboice to answer calls.
-   this may be out-of-scope for Surveda that will configure outgoing calls with their own call graphs and callbacks, which can be seen live in Verboice!
+   This may be out-of-scope for Surveda that will configure outgoing calls with their own call graphs and callbacks, which can be seen live in Verboice!